Dunlap Planes Produced By Millers Falls

 Sears assigned the Original Equipment Manufacturer (OEM) id to companies providing tools to them.
 Millers Falls had “BB” and “107”, Sargent had “BL” and “619”.
 These stamps would allow Sears to identify what company manufactured the plane.
 Millers Falls had a third OEM stamp used on a limited number of planes starting in the mid- forties.
 An “F” in a circle can be found on the irons only.

 The Millers Falls version never stamped the model number on either the block, or bench planes.
 The block planes will have the Dunlap name on both the iron and cheek as well as the OEM.
-The bench planes will have the Dunlap name on the iron, but only the size of the plane and the OEM on the cheek.
-Unlike the Craftsman and Fulton line of planes produced by Millers Falls, the Dunlap line never had multiple model numbers for a given size.
+The bench planes will have the Dunlap name and OEM on the iron.
+The Cheek stamp will have the numeric size, the letter “D” for Dunlap and the OEM on the cheek.
+Unlike the Craftsman and Fulton line of planes produced by Millers Falls, the Dunlap line never had the model number stamped on the cheek.

 A special thanks to Greg Ricketts for his Dunlap plane study that was used to cross-reference the Millers Falls to Dunlap planes. https://aplanelife.us/